EMDR for Performance Anxiety in High Performers

 You’re Not Cracking Under Pressure.
 Your Nervous System Learned to Brace.

 Performance anxiety in high-performing professionals rarely shows up because of a lack of confidence or preparation.
-More often, it appears when pressure activates a nervous system response that was shaped by past high-stakes experiences.
+More often, it appears when pressure activates a nervous system response shaped by past high-stakes experiences.

-Deadlines, presentations, leadership expectations, or moments where performance carried real consequences can teach the body to stay on alert.
+Board presentations, critical negotiations, courtroom arguments, surgical procedures, media appearances, leadership responsibilities, or moments where important decisions carried real consequences can teach the body to stay on alert.
 Over time, the nervous system may begin responding automatically, tightening, overanalyzing, or shutting down even when the situation no longer warrants that level of protection.

 This is why performance anxiety often feels irrational or out of proportion.
 The thinking mind knows you’re capable, but the nervous system is reacting as if something is at risk.
 Once that pattern forms, effort and logic alone tend to reinforce the loop rather than resolve it.